soxtoby/wattle/readme.md

 yarn global add wattle
 ```

-In your test test files, import the test functions:
+In your test files, import the test functions:

 ```js
 import { describe, when, then, it, test } from 'wattle';